 Well okay, fine.
 If that's what passes for culture, we've got culture.
 But it's not like we're going to the opera or whatever.
 We're putting sponges on our faces.

 What about your species' use of collaborative hunting?
 Doesn't that show a sophisticated woah!
 Whoa, stop!
 Stop!

-Was that were you just trying to rape me?
+were you just trying to rape me?